justarandomgeek/vscode-factoriomod-debug/doc/language-lua.md

 The underscores are removed from these, allowing the Language Server to properly locate files if the modname matches a directory in the workspace (or libraries).

+Additionally, in require paths with slashes, Factorio replaces any file extension with `.lua`.
+To match this, the extensions of any slashed paths are stripped, allowing the Language Server to correctly locate files with its default search pattern of `?.lua`.
+The second default of `?/init.lua` is removed from configuration, because factorio does not look for this.

 ### `global`

 Each mod has its own private version of [the global named `global`](https://lua-api.factorio.com/latest/Global.html).
 To allow the Language Server to see this separation, `global` is renamed to `__modname__global` when used as the base variable in indexing or the target of assignment.